MCG-NJU/VideoEval/README.md

 ### Video Embed Benchmark (VidEB)

 For evaluation, we provide [example](https://github.com/leexinhao/VideoEval/blob/main/VidEB/example.ipynb) as a demonstration of the pipeline of embedding extraction and evaluation.

+## 🧰 How to build VideoEval?

+### Collecting diverse dataset from public source

+We conducted a months-long investigation, integrating insights from multiple researchers and engineers in the field of video understanding, and selected evaluation tasks by leveraging available high-quality public video data.
+Our selection was guided by two core principles:

+1. The selected tasks are **meaningful real-world tasks**; the practical application value of these tasks ensures the validity of the capability dimensions we evaluate.
+2. The selected tasks are often **unaddressed in previous evaluations**, thereby ensuring our assessment of the out-of-domain generalization of Video Foundation Models (VFMs).
+We elaborate below on the application value and evaluative significance of each scenario in our assessment:

+- **Action**: While numerous previous benchmarks have evaluated action recognition tasks, we still include it as part of our assessment given its status as one of the most critical video understanding tasks.
+We focus on specialized scenarios that have received relatively little attention in traditional action recognition tasks, specifically selecting action recognition in dark scenes and long-video scenarios.
+This aims to examine the action recognition performance of VFMs in relatively out-of-domain test scenarios (as most training data for existing VFMs consists of short videos in relatively bright scenes).

+- **Science**: "AI for Science" has emerged as a topic of growing interest in recent years but has often been overlooked in previous video understanding benchmarks.
+We chose animal and medical video understanding for evaluation in this domain, with specific application scenarios including animal behavior monitoring, behavioral surveillance during medical surgeries, and safety inspections.

+- **Safety**: Using AI for video content moderation is a key application of video understanding, encompassing tasks such as detection of AI-generated content and detection of harmful information.
+These tasks require models to possess more fine-grained video understanding capabilities.

+- **Quality**: Low-level evaluation of video quality has also been generally neglected in previous VFM assessments.
+We argue that a sufficiently general VFM representation should not only support high-level semantic understanding but also enable low-level visual understanding.
+Emotion: Understanding human emotions is a crucial capability for AI models.
+Human emotions are complex and often require capturing microexpressions and subtle movements for accurate recognition, making this an important application scenario for VFMs.

+### Constructing the adaptation task based on the existing annotations
+#### 1. Remove Low Quality Video Datasets

+We manually exclude datasets with videos that have low resolution (below 240p), low frame rate (below 15fps), insufficient quantity (fewer than 150 videos per category), or low annotation accuracy (below 90%).

+- We use [remove_low_quality_video.py](tools/remove_low_quality_video.py) to filter low quailty videos.
+- We manually filter out datasets that lack sufficient high-quality videos, and at the same time, conduct partial sampling on the initially selected video datasets to check their annotation quality (with a human accuracy rate exceeding 90%).

+#### 2. Select Discriminative Tasks

+ For task difficulty screening, we first evaluate zero-shot classification performance using [VidTAB_Zeroshot](VidTAB_Zeroshot).
+We then classify samples as follows:
+ - Easy: Samples that are correctly classified by three or more models.
+Spatial: Samples that are correctly classified by both CLIP and EVA
+ - Temporal: Samples that are correctly classified by at least one of ViCLIP or Internvideo2-1B, but not by CLIP and EVA.
+ - Hard: Samples that are incorrectly classified by all models.
+We use the zero-shot classification accuracy of the models and the aforementioned proportions as references for task selection.
+Based on this, we choose tasks with lower zero-shot classification accuracy, higher proportions of Hard and Temporal samples, and lower proportions of Easy samples

+We also provide [evaluation_with_Gemini2.5](tools/evaluation_with_Gemini2.5.py) to use Gemini2.5-Pro/Flash to evaluate the datasets.

+#### 3. Control the Number of Categories

+For datasets that originally include category labels, such as ARID and Animal Kingdom, we select categories with sufficient samples to ensure evaluation accuracy and stability.
+We also control the final number of categories to avoid making the adaptation task overly difficult.
+We observed that both zero-shot testing and few-shot experiments based on current VFMs show that when the number of categories is too high, models often perform no better than random guessing.
+Although this issue may be mitigated as VFMs improve, we currently need to control the number of categories to effectively showcase differences between models.
+We select the main categories for each task and limit the number of categories to around 10 (based on few-shot experiments).

+- We use [mmaction2](VidTAB) to conduct few-shot experiments to determine the number of categories.
+We control the number of categories so that the current strongest VFMs can achieve a TA-score higher than random.
+Specifically, we remove overly detailed category branches and retain relatively coarse-grained key categories.

+#### 4. Handling Multi-label and Regression Tasks

+For datasets that are not originally classification tasks, we transform the tasks into classification tasks.
+For example, for DOVER, which is used for video aesthetics and technical quality assessment (a regression task), we assume that videos with quality scores in the top 40% are "high-quality videos" and those with scores in the bottom 40% are "low-quality videos", thus converting the original task into a binary classification task.

+- We use [convert_to_classify.py](tools/convert_to_classify.py) to convert regression task to classification task.

+### Determining the evaluation protocol
+ We use [mmaction2](VidTAB) to conduct few-shot experiments to determine the evaluation protocol in `VidTAB\configs\video_eval`.
+### Identifying efficient adaptation method for evaluation
+ We use [mmaction2](VidTAB) to conduct few-shot experiments to identify efficient adaptation method (e.g. `VidTAB\mmaction\models\backbones\v_jepa.py`).

 ## :dizzy: Acknowledgement